farhadkpx/Writing-Data-Science-Blog/README.md

 # `Writing-Data-Science-Blog-post Project`
-A detail complexities of Jupyter notebook, csv, jpeg/png files all are accumulated on need based to write a final product of blogpost for data science project.For this project, we will pick multiple set of datasets available from [AirBnB](http://insideairbnb.com/get-the-data.html).
-In pursuing to write this blogplost I had to lot indepth seraching and analyses for a final product.
+A detail complexities of Jupyter notebook, csv, jpeg/png and geojson files all are accumulated as needed to write a final product of blogpost for data science project.For this project, we will pick multiple set of datasets available from [AirBnB](http://insideairbnb.com/get-the-data.html).
+In progression writing this blogplost I had to investigate a lot of complicated seraching and analyses for this final blog-post presentation.

 ### `Key Steps for Project`
 1) Pick all the needed datasets.
 2) Pose at least three questions related to business or real-world applications of how the data could be used.
-3) Create a Jupyter Notebook, using any associated packages you'd like, to:
+3) Create multiple Python Jupyter Notebooks and infusing statistical analysis in support of my findings.

 ### Prepare datasets:
 - Gather necessary data to answer your questions
 - Handle categorical and missing data
-- Provide insight into the methods you chose and why you chose them
+- Provide insight into the methods I chose and how I chose them
-- Analyze, Model, and Visualize
+- Analyze, Model, and Visualize key findings
-- Provide a clear connection between your business questions and how the data answers them.
+- Provide a clear connection between business questions and how the data answers supports them.

 ### Communicate your business insights:
 - Create a Github repository to share your code and data wrangling/modeling techniques, with a technical audience in mind